joinnextblock/observatory-website/index.md

 ## How does it work?

 Every ~10 minutes, Bitcoin creates a new "block" containing transaction records and cryptographic proofs.
-The Observatory transforms this steady blockchain rhythm into virtual celestial cycles - a virtual moon (4,032 blocks) and virtual sun (210,000 blocks) - creating an astronomical calendar synchronized with Bitcoin's natural timing.
+The Observatory transforms this steady blockchain rhythm into virtual celestial cycles - a virtual moon (4,032 blocks), virtual sun (210,000 blocks), and virtual tides (42 events per lunar cycle) - creating an astronomical calendar synchronized with Bitcoin's natural timing.

-**This is powered by [Telescope](https://github.com/joinnextblock/telescope)**, a TypeScript library that provides the mathematical foundation for all astronomical calculations, requiring no external data sources.
+**This is powered by [Telescope](https://github.com/joinnextblock/telescope)**, a TypeScript library that provides the mathematical foundation for all astronomical calculations, including lunar phases, solar seasons, tidal cycles, and atmospheric conditions, requiring no external data sources.

+Telescope's Delta module also provides additional utilities for working with block heights: the `t()` method calculates differences between block heights, and `get_blockheight_from_date()` estimates block heights from dates based on 10-minute block intervals.

 ## How does the Observatory determine atmospheric conditions?